-There are limited opportunities for students to complete a fieldwork placement outside of the UofA's catchment area (AB, SK, NWT).
+There are very limited opportunities for students to complete a fieldwork placement outside of the UofA's catchment area (AB, SK, NWT).
 Only a limited number of students in each cohort (determined by lottery) may have the opportunity to complete a maximum of one fieldwork placement in a non-UofA catchment area (BC, ON, etc).

 Students in the Saskatchewan cohort are eligible to complete only one 7 week placement in Alberta or the NWT.
 Three of their placements must be completed in Saskatchewan, in other Canadian provinces, or potentially in an international setting during senior placements.